doerodney/terraform/training/terraform_info.md

 Terraform implements a module architecture that allows code that is common between, say, environments to be implemented in a common module.
 Specialization is acheived using input parameters (see var.tf above).

 ### Solving Harder Problems
-Terraform implements a plugin architecture that implements Copy-Read-Update-Delete (CRUD) interface functions in Go.
-Development of Terraform plugins is atypical, but the task does not seem daunting.
-There are numerous examples of Open Source plugin code.
+Terraform implements a plugin architecture that implements Copy-Read-Update-Delete (CRUD) interface functions in the Go language.
+Development of Terraform plugins is atypical, but the task does not appear to be daunting.
+There are numerous examples of Open Source Terraform plugin code.

 ### Kubernetes
 Terraform implements a [Kubernetes provider](https://www.terraform.io/docs/providers/kubernetes/index.html).